amansingh61/bloom/README.md

 # Model Details

-BLOOM is a type of language model, which is a probability distribution over sequences of words.
-Specifically, BLOOM is a Large Language Model (LLM), meaning that it is trained on vast amounts of text data using industrial-scale computational resources.
-As such, the model is able to capture the statistical tendencies of words, phrases, sentences, and larger spans of text that it is exposed to in the training data.
+BLOOM is an autoregressive Large Language Model (LLM), trained to continue text from a prompt on vast amounts of text data using industrial-scale computational resources.
+As such, it is able to output coherent, hardly distinguishable from human-written text in 46 languages and 13 programming languages, and can be instructed to perform text tasks it hasn't been explicitly trained for, by casting them as text generation tasks.

 ## Basics
 *This section provides information about the model type, version, license, funders, release date, developers, and contact information.*